ggier86/ggier86/README.md

 - 👋 Hi, I’m Greg
-- 👀 I’m interested in ...Becoming a Game Developer/Back End
+- 👀 I’m interested in ...Becoming a Game Developer/Backend Developer
 - 🌱 I’m currently learning ...C++, Git, Javascript,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...ggier86@gmail.com